OpenDataLiteracy/jksn-2017/SR/SR-OpenGovernment-ReadingNotes-17072017-jmb.md

 current govtech: 'The result is that old procedures, processes and organizational forms were just encoded in software.
-Huge unwieldy mainframe beats not only cemented old ways of working, they required still greater levels of bureaucracy to plan, implement, operate, and control them.'
+Huge unwieldy mainframe beats not only cemented old ways of working, they required still greater levels of bureaucracy to plan, implement, operate, and control them.' (foreword)

 first wave e-government: 'many of these initiatives simply paved the cow paths--that is, they focused on automating existing processes and moving existing government services online.'